 To ensure that all community members, including elected officials support early childhood, there must be a strong united front of people ready to advocate for more public funding for early childhood.
-This should include families, businesses and philanthropy.
+This should include families, business and philanthropy.

-One step to increase parental and community involvement with elected official is to more effectively utilize information and advocacy efforts that exist to help community members effectively engage with their representatives.
+One step to increase parental and community involvement with their elected official is to more effectively utilize information and advocacy efforts that exist to help community members effectively engage with their representatives.
 In feedback sessions, many families indicated that they did not know where to start when engaging with their elected official.
 It is important that there are educational tools for families to learn how to advocate for their children.
 Wisconsin Early Childhood Association (WECA) provides some of these tools at the state level and will be invited to join this initiative.
 Members can adapt existing tools to create Madison-specific methods of engagement with elected officials.
 Additionally, elected officials could be provided with opportunities to meet with early childhood community members to create accessible opportunities for the Madison community to engage with their representatives.

 Further, business interest should be leveraged to create an urgency for investment and action in early childhood funding.
-Connections to groups like the Chamber of Commerce or Downtown Madison, Inc. could be used to connect with businesses that are struggling to find employees due to the lack of affordable child care options.
+Many businesses are struggling to find employees due to the lack of affordable child care options.
 Businesses can lead by subsidizing child care at local or onsite child care facilities, providing child care stipends to employees, or contributing to a child care shared services network which offsets operating costs for child care programs across a large network of providers.